Parable of the Renegades [BETA Version]

 The symphony of cracks eventually came to an end.
 Lucas felt close to being rejuvenated, but he was still left with some mildly annoying side effects from his adoptive mother’s playful roughhousing.

-The sun moved to the middle of the sky, indicating that the afternoon had arrived.
+The sun had moved to the middle of the sky, indicating that the afternoon had arrived.
 Davis left the clinic shortly before that time to continue the rest of the day at his own pace.
 He invited Lucas to join him, but his weary friend was dead-set on letting himself get lazy for the rest of the day.
 The two of them were still high school students, and tomorrow was going to be Monday.

-The clinic had one room for general treatment which was where the recent events took place.
+The clinic had one room for general treatment, which was where the recent events took place.
 Another door led to a room designed for therapy.
 It looked like a spa, also consisting of a single white room, but walls of curtains separated sections of it to allow for different purposes.
-The scent that wafted in this room smelled of herbal bamboo thanks to an air purifier giving off a relaxing aroma.
+The scent that wafted in this room smelled of green bamboo thanks to an air purifier giving off a relaxing aroma.

-He took a few seconds to get out of the tub and looked straight into the room’s mirror.
+When he wanted a break from the heat, he took a few seconds to get out of the tub and looked straight into the room’s mirror.
 He lifted the wavy hair bangs that had been shielding his eyes from everyone’s view the entire time.